wingsumlaw/wingsumlaw.github.io/_posts/2020-07-27-bay-commute.md

 title: Commuting & Income in the Bay Area
 description: An incomplete doodle of Bay Area commuting and income
 category: blog
-tags: data-viz d3-js
+tags: data-viz d3-js incomplete
+thumb: /assets/images/thumbs/20200727.png
+include: true
 ---
 I never did finish this, but I probably won't so I'm putting it out there now.
+Note: you may need to fiddle with the width of your browser window for the figure to be correctly aligned (all maps should be in a single row).

 <script type="module">
     // Load the Observable runtime and inspector.